-This course is organised by the Centre for the History of Science, Technology and Medicine (CHSTM) - not by the School of Computer Science.
-CHSTM is part of the Faculty of Life

-Sciences and is based in the Simon Building on Brunswick Street.
+This course is organised by the Centre for the History of Science, Technology and Medicine (CHSTM) - not by Computer Science or SALC.
+CHSTM is part of the Faculty of Life Sciences and is based in the Simon Building on Brunswick Street.
 See [www.manchester.ac.uk/chstm] for full details.